-It is important for students to focus on the right elements of each lesson.
-It is therefore essential that the teacher makes the objectives of CLIL lessons very clear at the outset.
-It's sometimes as important for students to know what they don't need to know, as well as what they do need to know.
+mportant for students to focus on the right elements of each lesson.
+It is therefore essential that the teacher makes be objectives of CLIL lessons very clear at the outset.
+It's etimes as important for students to know what they continued to know, as well as what they do need to know.

-(ii) Find opportunities for recycling
+Find opportunities for recycling

-It can be hard for students to retain lots of new information, especially in a different language.
-For this reason, reviewing key concepts and language whenever they come up naturally in other classes, will be helpful for the students.
+be hard for students to retain lots of new information, especially in a different language.
+For this reason, reviewing concepts and language whenever they come up the students.

-(iii) Make tasks as easily achievable as you can
+Make tasks as easily achievable as you can

-It stands to reason that students will only be able to output language and content that they have received as input.
-It is therefore important to always provide models for the students' own production.
+ands to reason that students will only be able to output anguage and content that they have received as input. therefore important to always provide models for the accents own production.

-It is also recommended that students are allowed to answer questions in different ways.
-It is more important that they participate in the lesson, than that they participate only in English, so they may sometimes need to use their first language.
-You can help them to use English more by making your own language straightforward.
-It is also important that you take into consideration how easily students will be able to formulate answers to your questions in English.
-As well as asking questions which require phrases as a response, you can also use questions that they can answer simply with a 'Yes' or a 'No', for example.
+Esalso recommended that students are allowed to answer sections in different ways.
+It is more important that they participate only english, so they may sometimes need to use their first english, so they may sometimes need to use their first english.
+You can help them to use English more by making own language straightforward.
+It is also important that take into consideration how easily students will be able formulate answers to your questions in English.
+As well as english questions which require phrases as a response, you also use questions that they can answer simply with a or a 'No', for example.

-(iv) Develop useful classroom language
+Develop useful classroom language

-Teachers often need to use the same instructions and classroom phrases again and again.
-Using these phrases, as well as high-frequency scientific terms in English can help both you and the students feel more confident in the CLIL classroom.
-In addition, employing English classroom language from the outset can greatly add to the students' passive knowledge and facilitate not only learning the subject matter in English, but learning how to learn, too.
+Teachers often need to use the same instructions and again.
+Using these phrases, well as high-frequency scientific terms in English can both you and the students feel more confident in the Lassroom.
+In addition, employing English classroom agage from the outset can greatly add to the students' essive knowledge and facilitate not only learning the best matter in English, but learning how to learn, too.